|Zuul db12489a6c||1 week ago|

 Please, respect the Puppet Style Guide as much as possible !

 bundler as well as

-installed on the system.
+ruby) are already installed on the system.
 If not, run this command:

 $ sudo yum install rubygems rubygem-bundler ruby ruby-devel -y